maydoxx1/Maydo/README.md

-Hi ihave scripts you need it
+Hi I have Scripts you need it
 Warning some script on dark web !
 THE END